ROCm/omnitrace/README.md

   - `OMNITRACE_USE_PERFETTO=OFF` yields the same result `OMNITRACE_USE_TIMEMORY=ON`
   - `OMNITRACE_USE_PERFETTO=ON` yields the same result as `OMNITRACE_USE_TIMEMORY=OFF`
   - In order to enable _both_ timemory and perfetto, set both `OMNITRACE_USE_TIMEMORY=ON` and `OMNITRACE_USE_PERFETTO=ON`
-  - Setting `OMNITRACE_USE_TIMEMORY=OFF` and `OMNITRACE_USE_PERFETTO=OFF` will disable all instrumentation
+  - Setting `OMNITRACE_USE_TIMEMORY=OFF` and `OMNITRACE_USE_PERFETTO=OFF` will disable all instrumentation but call-stack sampling (`OMNITRACE_USE_SAMPLING=ON`) is still available.
-- Use `timemory-avail -S` to view the various settings for timemory
+- Use `omnitrace-avail -S` to view the various settings for timemory
 - Set `OMNITRACE_COMPONENTS="<comma-delimited-list-of-component-name>"` to control which components timemory collects
-  - The list of components and their descriptions can be viewed via `timemory-avail -Cd`
+  - The list of components and their descriptions can be viewed via `omnitrace-avail -Cd`
-  - The list of components and their string identifiers can be view via `timemory-avail -Cbs`
+  - The list of components and their string identifiers can be view via `omnitrace-avail -Cbs`
-- You can filter any `timemory-avail` results via `-r <regex> -hl`
+- You can filter any `omnitrace-avail` results via `-r <regex> -hl`

 ## Omnitrace Output

 `omnitrace` will create an output directory named `omnitrace-<EXE_NAME>-output`, e.g. if your executable is named `app.inst`, the output directory will be `omnitrace-app.inst-output`.
-Depending on whether `TIMEMORY_TIME_OUTPUT=ON` (the default when perfetto is enabled), there will be a subdirectory with the date and time, e.g. `2021-09-02_01.03_PM`.
+Depending on whether `OMNITRACE_TIME_OUTPUT=ON` (the default when perfetto is enabled), there will be a subdirectory with the date and time, e.g. `2021-09-02_01.03_PM`.
 Within this directory, all perfetto files will be named `perfetto-trace.<PID>.proto` or when `OMNITRACE_USE_MPI=ON`, `perfetto-trace.<RANK>.proto` (assuming omnitrace was built with MPI support).